Zeroth-Order primal-dual Alternating Projection Gradient Algorithms for Nonconvex Minimax Problems with Coupled linear Constraints: Introduction

 To the best of our knowledge, there is no zeroth-order algorithm with theoretical complexity guarantee for both deterministic and stochastic nonconvex-(strongly) concave minimax problems with coupled linear constraints up to now.

 In this paper, we propose a zeroth-order primal-dual alternating projection gradient (ZO-PDAPG) algorithm and a zeroth-order regularized momentum primal-dual projected gradient algorithm (ZO-RMPDPG) for solving problem \eqref{problem:1} and problem \eqref{problem:s} under nonconvex-(strongly) concave settings, respectively.
 They are both single-loop algorithms.
 Moreover, we prove that the iteration complexity of the proposed ZO-PDAPG algorithm is upper bounded by $\mathcal{O}\left( \varepsilon ^{-2} \right)$ (resp. $\mathcal{O}\left( \varepsilon ^{-4} \right)$) for deterministic nonconvex-strongly concave (resp. nonconvex-concave) settings, the iteration complexity of the proposed ZO-RMPDPG algorithm is upper bounded by $\tilde{\mathcal{O}}\left( \varepsilon ^{-3} \right)$ (resp. $\tilde{\mathcal{O}}\left( \varepsilon ^{-6.5} \right)$) for stochastic nonconvex-strongly concave (resp. nonconvex-concave) settings.
-To the best of our knowledge, they are the first two zeroth-order algorithms with theoretically guaranteed iteration complexity results for these classes of minimax problems.
+To the best of our knowledge, they are the first two zeroth-order algorithms with theoretically guaranteed iteration complexity results for these classes of minimax problems. { It is worth noting that in the special case of $A=0$, $B=0$, and $c=0$, ZO-PDAPG algorithm attains the same complexity as ZO-GDEGA algorithm for deterministic nonconvex-strongly concave problems.
+Whereas, under the stochastic nonconvex-concave setting, ZO-RMPDPG algorithm achieves a tighter iteration complexity than the $\mathcal{O}(\varepsilon^{-8})$ bound of ZO-GDEGA algorithm, thereby establishing a superior performance guarantee.}